exercism/julia/exercises/concept/captains-log/.docs/introduction.md

 There are _many_ options.

 With no arguments, it generates a float between 0 and 1.
-This is a `uniform` with all values equally likely, as discussed in the Working with Distributions section, below.
+This is a `uniform` distribution with all values equally likely, as discussed in the Working with Distributions section, below.

 A single integer argument generates a vector of that length.